Knockmealdown Uphill

 Dungarvan, Ireland • 13 May 2026

-Knockmealdown Uphill is scheduled for Wednesday 13 May 2026 in County Waterford.
-The course length is 4.50 km with a climb of 536 m.
-The event is part of the Munster Uphill League and is rated Event Difficulty 3 (Easy Terrain).
-Major junctions only are marked.
-GPS devices are not allowed.
+The Knockmealdown Uphill is a running event scheduled for Wednesday, 13th May 2026, in County Waterford.
+It has a 4.50 km distance with a total climb of 536 meters.
+The event is part of the Munster Uphill League and is classified with an Event Difficulty rating of 3.

 Race information